 Security deposit.
 A dollar amount (maximum set according to the regulations) which can be used for unpaid rent or damages to the owner upon termination of the lease.

-Upon PHA implementation of HOTMA 102/104: Seasonal worker.
+Seasonal worker.
 An individual who is hired into a short-term position and the employment begins about the same time each year (such as summer or winter).
 Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry.

 Set-up charges.
 In a manufactured home space rental, charges payable by the family for assembling, skirting, and anchoring the manufactured home.